Near Speculator in Hamilton County, New York — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Historic New York marker series.

 Location.
 43° 29.994′ N, 74° 20.543′ W. Marker is near Speculator, New York, in Hamilton County.
 Marker is on New York State Route 30, on the right when traveling north.
+Marker is in a road side rest area, just south/east of Speculator.
 Touch for map.
-Marker is in a road side rest area, just south/east of Speculator.
 Marker is in this post office area: Speculator NY 12164, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
-Site of Henry Slack's Store (approx. 1.1 miles away); Sacandaga Public Campsite (approx. 10.1 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Gene Tunney Park (approx. 0.9 miles away); Site of Henry Slack's Store (approx. 1.1 miles away); Site of Lake Pleasant House (approx. 1.1 miles away); Site of Buyce's Blacksmith Shop (approx. 1.1 miles away); Grace Methodist Episcopal Church (approx. 1.1 miles away); First Town Hall (approx. 1.2 miles away); Riley Tavern (approx. 9½ miles away); Sacandaga Public Campsite (approx. 10.1 miles away).
+Touch for a list and map of all markers in Speculator.

 Categories. • Native Americans • Natural Features •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on July 17, 2011, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 458 times since then.
+This page has been viewed 485 times since then and 28 times this year.
 Photos: 1, 2. submitted on July 17, 2011, by Howard C. Ohlhous of Duanesburg, New York.
 3, 4, 5, 6, 7. submitted on July 18, 2011, by Howard C. Ohlhous of Duanesburg, New York.
 8. submitted on August 16, 2011, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.